oblassers/dmap-mockups/README.md

 If you are interested to find out more, please refer to [Further Readings](#further-readings).

 ## Workflows
 Inspired by community ideas, we developed a set of semi-automated workflows that describe the process of data management planning from the perspective of a researcher at a research institution or university.
+The list of processes is not exhaustive, but shows how data management planning can be supported my means of automation and system integration in an institutional context.
 Please find the description [**here**](http://rda-ws-tpdl2018.sysresearch.org/documents/2018-TPDL-Porto-Handout-BPMN.pdf).

 <p align="center">
 	<img src="{{ site.baseurl }}/assets/workflows_overview.png" alt="Workflows Overview"/>